Resorts World Manila attack: Casino management lapse

 The House of Representatives' Committee on Public Order and Safety and the Committee on Games and Amusement opened a probe into the incident on June 7, 2017.

 The management of Resorts World Manila admitted that there was a lapse of security in one of the house probes.
 The casino's CEO, Stephen Reilly said upon reviewing the CCTV footage that some security personnel were not in their posting area when the attacker entered the casino.
 Resorts World Manila President Kingson Sian said that the management however was able to execute an emergency protocol which led to the evacuation of thousands of people from the establishment.
 Sian in his presentation points out that there were thirteen fire exits on the second floor of the casino, nine of which are in the gaming area.

 Queried about why at least 37 people died despite the casino's efforts.
 Sian said that the attacker left a bag of bullets in the public area room where people suffocated to death.
 He said that people may have thought that there were many gunmen and decided to stay put instead of leaving for fear for their lives despite the outside area already burning.
 Sian also alleged that an explosion of a BMW car on display on the second floor contributed to the panic and says that the Bureau of Fire Protection (BFP) should confirm his claim.
 The BFP has yet to conduct a fire safety inspection in the area.

 The Philippine Amusement and Gaming Corporation (PAGCOR), the licensor of Resorts World Manila, said that it had issued a security advisory to its licensee casinos to provide additional precautionary measures in wake of recent terrorist incidents and the martial law declaration in Mindanao.

-Resorts World Manila security chief Armeen Gomez's credentials and educational background were scrutinized by House Majority Leader Rodolfo Fariñas and Antipolo Representative Romeo Acop.
+Resorts World Manila security chief Armeen Gomez's credentials and educational background were scrutinized by House Majority Leader Rodolfo Fariñas (Ilocos Norte–1st) and Representative Romeo Acop (Antipolo–2nd).
 Gomez claimed to have ten years of experience as a security practitioner.
 Gomez also said that he had only "short, stint training" in the early part of his career when asked about his police or military background.
 He said that he was admitted to the Philippine Military Academy (PMA) but claims to have been discharged due to "personal reasons".
 Acop questioned his conflicting statements regarding his attendance in the PMA and it was found out that Gomez did not finish college.
 Fariñas expressed doubt about Gomez's credentials and said that the casino's personnel should have been adequately trained.
 Gomez was already on his way home but returned to the casino when he was informed about the attack.